Updated: Jan 12

 Are you coping during lock down with these additional roles you are playing?
 I get it, so many friends, family, colleagues and clients have been faced with the same dilemma.
 With school closures set across the country and the long standing uncertainty that the Coronavirus Pandemic has caused, it has left a mist of confusion, angst and worry in the air.
 Add a change to school, work and home life...this is something none of us had been prepared for.

 3. Create the right working environment.
 I cannot stress this enough!
 Creating the right working environment is so important for both you and your child.
 Make sure that you both are equipped for the journey.
 Many work places provide home stationary and equipment but further to that, if you require things such as a desk, specialist chairs etc then your work place should provide this to you to enable you to work comfortably from home.
 Ask about a remote based working policy where it should detail how the company will meet this need or make inquiries about getting an Occupational Health assessment.
 For your child, ensure they have paper, pens, books, workbooks/textbooks and access to technology where possible.
 For many, internet access at home is an issue, in addition to devices to access schooling support.
-I would suggest you contact the school and set up a regular mailing system of the work your child would usually complete in the school.
+I would suggest you contact the school and request for a laptop or set up a regular mailing system of the work your child would usually complete in the school.
 Aside from the actual work and equipment, creating the right environment also means to have good lighting, fresh air and to prepare your work area to start the day right.
-Make your working area personalised, put out some candles, play light music, display quotes or pictures to keep you motivated.
-Have regular access to water and regularly tidy the workspace - clearing the physical space helps to clear your psychological space, it's like an automatic mirroring effect.
-You both can enter the day with a calmer and composed state.
+Make your working area personalised, put out some candles, play light music, display quotes or pictures whatever you would usually use to keep you motivated.
+Have access to water and regularly tidy the workspace - clearing the physical space helps to clear your psychological space, it's like an automatic mirroring effect.
+You both can enter and end the day with a calmer and composed state.
 4. Use a calendar/daily to do list to create lessons and life skills This one is ultra simple but yet we can go so wrong by not utilising a simple tool such as a planner.
 We use a calendar for work/business appointments and important things to remember, it's the same in school with a lesson timetable.
 Don't abandon this at home!!
 Something we do at work is schedule in admin days, although it doesn't always work that way, the concept is appreciated.
 So I've begun a shared to do list (confidential information hidden of course) which allows you to keep on track with yours and your childs tasks, optimise your work rate and ensures your prioritisation is monitored.
 Include your work/school tasks and tasks to boost your well being such as taking your break as mentioned in point 2.
 Try not to overwhelm yourself during the day to the point you now have to make time in the evening to do work.
 This is time to spend with your family and slow down from the full day of education and work.
-Check out our FREE to-do list on the shop page if you need some guidance.

 A closing note to single parents If you are a single parent, seek advice from other parents on what they advise too, again a form of team work!
 Search in forums, websites or parenting groups on Facebook, these are all forms of teamwork.
 Work with your child's teachers if you are really struggling, this is probably one of the best forms of team work if you are really at a loss.
 However you choose to go about this, try not to stress!
 You can always find a team willing and ready to help you – we are in this together.
 I hope this has been helpful Until we meet again, stay safe, stay well, and most of all become and remain happy!
 Rhyana XOXOX